LCAD-UFES/publications-arruda-ijcnn-2019/README.md

 #### CycleGAN

-The source code used for the CycleGAN model was made publicy available by [Van Huy](https://github.com/vanhuyz/CycleGAN-TensorFlow).
+The source code used for the CycleGAN model was made publicly available by [Van Huy](https://github.com/vanhuyz/CycleGAN-TensorFlow).

 #### Faster R-CNN

-The source code used for the Faster R-CNN model was made publicy available by [Xinlei Chen](https://github.com/endernewton/tf-faster-rcnn).
+The source code used for the Faster R-CNN model was made publicly available by [Xinlei Chen](https://github.com/endernewton/tf-faster-rcnn).

 For training the Faster R-CNN, a pre-trained resnet-101 model was used to initializate the process an can be downloaded [here](http://download.tensorflow.org/models/resnet_v1_101_2016_08_28.tar.gz).